 - A toolkit for sustainable and effective leadership

-We will explore how a good understanding of ones menstrual and reproductive health can support a menstruator in reaching their full potential, regardless of their biology.
+Isobel will unpack how a good understanding of one's menstrual and reproductive health can support a menstruator in reaching their full potential, regardless of their biology.

 Key Takeaways: